International Bachelor of Arts

 You are also required to reside outside of Canada for a period of time during the program by either (1) participating in a Memorial field school or studying at a non-Canadian institution or (2) participating in an international work placement outside of Canada.

-The iBA program is available exclusively to students who complete a major or honours program in one of the following Humanities and Social Sciences programs:
+The iBA program is available exclusively to students who complete a major or honours program in one of the following Humanities and Social Sciences major programs. iBA eligibility is based on a students major program only:

 - Gender studies